-The childminder was registered in 2007.
-She is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-The childminder lives with her husband in Haverhill, Suffolk.
+The childminder was registered in 2007 and is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
 She works with another registered childminder and an assistant.
 Both childminders have equal responsibility for the childminding practice.
-A purpose designed playroom is used for the majority of childminding activities.
+The childminder minds from her co-childminder's house in Haverhill, Suffolk.
+The co-childminder's husband also lives at the property.
+A purpose-designed playroom is used for the majority of childminding activities.
 Children also have access to the kitchen, a reception room and the garden.
-The family has seven cats, three dogs and three rabbits as pets.
+The co-childminder's family has seven cats, three dogs and three rabbits as pets.

 The childminder collects children from the local schools and pre-schools.
 There are currently 19 children on roll, 15 of whom are in the early years age group.
 Children attend for a variety of sessions.
-The childminder supports a number of children who speak English as an additional language.
-She operates all year round from 7.30am to 6pm, Monday to Friday, except bank holidays and family holidays.
+The childminder supports children who speak English as an additional language.
+She operates all year round from 7.30am to 6pm, Monday to Friday, except Bank Holidays and family holidays.
 She is a member of the Professional Association for Childcare and Early Years, and holds a relevant early years qualification at level 3.